idealley/feathers-hooks-rediscache/README.md

 Licensed under the [MIT license](LICENSE).

 ## Change log
+### v.1.1
+* Fixes #23.
+Feathers works slightly differently, now the change is reflected in the hooks.
+Tests were adapted.
+* Fixes #24.
+When it can Webpack 4 tries to evaluate code and remove "dead" code, therefore a condition testing for the environement was being evaluated, the value was set to the build environement...
+To bypass that, the hooks consider that they run in production mode.
+If you want to set a different one add a property `env: "NODE_ENV"` to the rediscache object, it will pick up your node environement and pass it to the hooks.
 ### v1.1.0
 * The `/index` path as well as the scan methods have been removed for now.
 In fact, testing on a Redis instance with more than 30k keys, it might bring down your server.
 I need to find a better way to return keys, or to search for them.
 So to prevent any problem I have removed it. (the code is commented out).
 ### v1.0.3